2796gaurav/mcpconn/examples/README.md

 # MCP Examples

-This directory contains various examples demonstrating how to use the `mcpclient` library.
+This directory contains various examples demonstrating how to use the `mcpconn` library.

 ## 🚀 Quick Start: Simple Client

-For users who want to understand how to use the `mcpclient` package as an MCP client:
+For users who want to understand how to use the `mcpconn` package as an MCP client:

 ```bash
 cd simple_client